r-o-b-b-i-e/pootle/docs/developers/hacking.rst

 Pootle Set Up
 ^^^^^^^^^^^^^

-.. note:: For convenient these instructions consistently specify paths ``C:\venv`` and ``C:\git\pootle``, but you can change these to suit your environment and needs.
+.. note:: For convenience these instructions consistently specify paths ``C:\venv`` and ``C:\git\pootle``, but you can
+    change these to suit your environment and needs.

+.. note:: Depending on how correctly your environment is set up (depending on factors beyond your control such as
+    virus scanners, Windows system health, and so on), you may need to use the command ``python -m pip`` for the following steps if the basic ``pip`` commands fail.
+Similarly, any other Python command that should 'just work' might need to be invoked with ``python -m`` to avoid issues.

 For installing the dependencies in an isolated environment, set up a fresh virtualenv.

 .. code-block:: console

-    > python -m pip install virtualenv
+    > pip install virtualenv
     > virtualenv C:\venv

 Activate the new virtualenv and upgrade pip: